zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

 Now that you've configured the app, you'll add the necessary code to build an agent.
 In Visual Studio Code, you'll need to sign into your Azure subscription with `az login`.

 > **Tip**: In this exercise, you're actually building the whole agent mostly from scratch in your app to understand how to do so.
-During your own development, you can instead reference the agent ID of the agent you created in the Foundry portal to use that agent definition by using the `project_client.agents.get_agent("<agent_id">)`.
+During your own development, you can instead reference the agent ID of the agent you created in the Foundry portal to use that agent definition by using the `project_client.agents.get_agent("<agent_id>")`.

 1. In the VS Code Explorer (left pane), open the **basic-agent.py** code file.
 1. Review the included libraries, taking note of the *Azure AI Projects* libraries for the client and tools.